 National Preservation Month, sponsored by the National Trust of Historic Places, was celebrated by Proclamation within the Village and across America during the month of May.
 This year's theme is "Sustain America - Vision, Economics, and Preservation".

 Villa Park's Annual Historic Plaque Award Program includes awards for Historic Preservation, Historic Landmark and Sears Catalog Home categories.

 At the April 24, 2006 Village Board meeting, the Villa Park Historic Preservation Commission announced the three winners of this year's annual Historic Plaque awards.

-Lastly, a Sears Catalog Home awards was given to Scott Iselin for his unique brick Crescent model Sear's mail-order house, located at 242 Astor Ct. and built in 1925.
-The original owner, Vic Hansen, was a part-time bookkeeper for Villa Park Fuel Co. and was head auditor for the Baltimore and Ohio Railroad.
+Lastly, a Sears Catalog Home awards was given to Scott Iselin for his unique brick Crescent (PDF) model Sear's mail-order house, located at 242 Astor Court and built in 1925.
+The original owner, Vic Hansen, was a part-time bookkeeper for Villa Park Fuel Company and was head auditor for the Baltimore and Ohio Railroad.
 In 1949, Vic Hansen and Ray Rugaard purchased the business equally.
-In the 1960's, Rugaard bought out Hansen and it then became the Villa Park Material Co.
-Inc.
+In the 1960s, Rugaard bought out Hansen and it then became the Villa Park Material Company, Inc.

 The present owners and caretakers are commended for their contributions to the community and for the preservation and maintenance of these important structures that links the past with the future of Villa Park.
 These buildings are significant to the history and development of the Village of Villa Park and contribute to its character and heritage.